TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 Based on studying the significance of the distance traveled from home to get to work i.e. commuting we found that this is an extremely significant factor.
 Based on a 95% confidence Interval the optimal distance is somewhere between 2 miles to 6 miles.
 If an employee has to travel more than that one should consider offering a remote option in order to limit attrition due to the Distance from Home.

-#### Consider Hiring people that worked for less Companies
+#### Consider Hiring people that worked for less number of Companies

 After studying the data we found that the ideal number of companies worked for those that did experience  attrition was 1 to 3 companies on a 95% confidence interval.
 This indicates that people that work for multiple companies are more likely to contribute to the Attrition rate.
 This is an extreme solution, but one should consider the amount of companies a potential employee worked before hiring them, as it might be a key predictor as to whether or not that individual will stay or leave.

 #### Satisfaction Indicators

-We found that Job Invovlment Level 4 ("very high") and 3 ("high"), Environment Satisfaction, Job Satisfaction Level 4 ("very high"), Stock Option Levels 1 and 2 are all contributed to employee churn in a major way.
+We found that Job Involvement Level 4 ("very high") and 3 ("high"), Environment Satisfaction, Job Satisfaction Level 4 ("very high"), Stock Option Levels 1 and 2 are all contributed to employee churn in a major way.
 This indicates that management should consider doing things to make the work environment more comfortable so that the employees feel great about going to work every day.
 Employees also need to feel heavily involved in their job in as well as be satisfied doing it.
 It is important to conduct reviews and surveys to find out how employees feel in these areas so that an overall general pulse can be gathered on how the company is performing here.

 #### Work relationships must be maintained

-Employees consider work relationships to be an extremeley important factor and it also contributes to employee "long stay" position.
+Employees consider work relationships to be an extremely important factor and it also contributes to employee "long stay" position.
 It makes sense to have relationship building events that improves ties within employee to employee relationships.
 People generally have to like who they work with, and management can improve this by tracking how their employees are relating to each other on the job.
 Management should consider improving situations that cause bad relationships between workers.

 ## References